PDhruv09/DSC_180A-Section_B15-Quater_1-Project/README.md

   - `data/processed/` — Cleaned version with parsed timestamps and derived features.
   - `data/synthetic/` — To be used for storing differentially private synthetic datasets.
 - `notebooks/` — Jupyter notebooks for exploratory analysis and experimentation (e.g., `README.ipynb`).
-- `src/` — Python scripts for preprocessing, summary statistics, and baseline metrics.
+- `src/` — Python scripts for preprocessing, summary statistics, baseline metrics, and evaluation metrics for Gaussian and Laplace mechanisms.
 - `reports/` — CSV and JSON outputs containing summary statistics and baseline metrics.
 - `visuals/` — Plots and figures for telemetry event counts and error rates.
 - `scripts/` — (Optional) Shell scripts for running the pipeline end-to-end.